OpenBB-finance/OpenBB/website/content/sdk/reference/crypto/dd/basic.md

 ---
 title: basic
-description: This documentation page provides insights into how to use basic functions of the OpenBB terminal for cryptocurrency tracking and analysis.
+description: "This documentation page provides insights into how to use basic functions" of the OpenBB terminal for cryptocurrency tracking and analysis.
 It also provides source code links and parameters information for two of its functions - 'coinpaprika_model' and 'coinpaprika_view', dealing with basic information retrieval and chart generation